syncfusion-content/maui-docs/MAUI/ComboBox/UI-Customization.md

 N> The cursor position support is available for editable mode only, and two-way binding is not supported in the Android platform.

-## ShowBorder
+## Border visibility

-The `ShowBorder` property is used to modify the visibility of border.
-The following code example demonstrates how to change the border visibility in [`SfComboBox`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfComboBox.html).
-The default value of the `ShowBorder` property is **true**.
+The [`SfComboBox`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfComboBox.html) ShowBorder property is used to modify the visibility of border and its default value is **true**.
+The following code example demonstrates how to change the border visibility,

 {% tabs %}
 {% highlight xaml %}

 <editors:SfComboBox x:Name="comboBox"
-                            WidthRequest="250"
+                            WidthRequest="200"
                             HeightRequest="35"
                             ShowBorder="False"/>
 {% endhighlight %}